 Managing a job search while you are still employed (without your employer finding out)

 It is always easier to find a job when you already have one.
-This is because candidates who are working somewhere are more marketable and desirable than those who are not currently employed.
-This is an unfair, but often requested requirement from hiring companies and it may become illegal in the future.
-For now, however, it is not a good idea to leave a job if you don’t have another to take its place.
-If you are currently employed, then this is a strong position to be in and you should make good use of it.
-The trick is to find the new position without letting your current employer know you are looking which can be very tricky.
-While it may be a good time to start looking for greener pastures, you do not want to risk losing your current job or straining a relationship with a boss or coworker.
-Below are some tips for job hunting on the down-low.
-Some of these are no-brainers, but sometimes we get lax.
+This is because candidates who are working currently can be considered more marketable and desirable than those who are actively looking.
+This is an unfair, but often requested requirement from hiring companies that may become illegal in the future.
+For now, however, it is not a good idea to leave a job if you don’t have another lined up to take its place.
+If you are currently employed, this is a strong position to be in and you should make good use of it.
+The trick is to find your new position without letting your current employer find out that you are looking.
+While it may be a good time to start looking for greener pastures, you do not want to risk losing your current job, so below are some tips for job hunting on the down-low.
+Some of these are no-brainers, but some you may not have thought of.

 Do you remember last year’s office Christmas party when John told Jerry about Cindy’s big promotion and Jerry told Jane who got really upset because she was up for the same promotion?
 Even if something like that hasn’t happened in your workplace, don’t think that it can’t occur.
-Do not tell your co-workers that you are looking for a job.
-Also, if you work on a computer with Internet access, don’t search for jobs while at work.
-You never know when someone is looking over your shoulder.
+Do not tell your co-workers (or boss) that you are looking for a job.
+Also, if you work on a computer with Internet access, do not search for jobs while at work.
+It’s offensive and you never know when someone is looking over your shoulder.

 Also, use caution when changing online profiles on sites such as LinkedIn that will make it evident that you are searching for a new job.
-If you make revisions turn the notification status off until you are complete and never post your resume to the site directly.
+If you make revisions, turn the notification status off until you are complete.
+Don’t upload your resume to any social media sites or job boards.
+If you do, someone will find it and your secret search won’t be secret for long.

 References and Interviews

-If you can, schedule job interviews around your current job.
-Let your prospective employer know why you schedule around your work schedule.
+If you can, schedule job interviews outside your work hours.
+This isn’t always possible so be upfront with any problems and let your recruiter or prospective employer know good hours for you and request that as much be done on the phone or via video as possible to reduce the number of days you need to take off.
 A potential employer should appreciate your consideration for your current job and interpret it as a sign that you take your job seriously.
-This isn’t always possible and if you must take a day off, be sure and use a good excuse.
+When you must take a day off for in-person interviews or travel be sure and use a good excuse.